Imhari14/Design-IRL/README.md

 ---

-**Design-IRL:** Turn your inspiration into reality—AI-powered, interactive, and endlessly creative.
+**Design-IRL:** Turn your inspiration into reality Your Pinterest board.
+Designed IRL.